 In driving through Silicon Valley in 2019, Tesla’s appear to be one of the most popular cars on the road.
 In addition to its sleek and simple look, they’re running popularity has more than just an aesthetic body.
 All over the world, people are converting to electric vehicles to preserve the environment, in addition to the long term hope of saving money on fuel.

-At any given moment, you will most likely be close to an electric vehicle on the road.
+In future cities, you will most likely be close to an electric vehicle on the road.
 With this new wave of electric vehicles, there is a desire for constant innovations in the electric car industry requiring a need for more infrastructure to accommodate the consumer demand.
 Pretty soon, seeing an electric car on the road will become as common as driving past a traffic light.
 In looking at the numbers, they don’t lie as we begin to approach 2020.

 There are currently more than 40 different electric car models for sale in the United States with ten more models due to surface by the end of the year.
 The growth of electric vehicles and hybrid electric vehicles is increasing at a startling rate.
 According to JP Morgan, by the year 2025, most electric vehicles and hybrid electric vehicles will account for almost 30 % of cars on sale.
 This not only monopolizes the electric car industry but also enables for more innovation and advancements surrounding sustainable transportation.
 In turn, according to CNBC, by 2030, electric cars are expected to increase from 3 million to 125 million.
 This will equate one car for every person in Japan, the 11th most populated country in the world.